-Based on the Bryan Burrough’s book Public Enemies: America’s Greatest Crime Wave and the Birth of the FBI 1933-1934, the film Public Enemies (2009), directed by Michael Mann, is the legend of gangster John Dillinger and the FBI’s attempts to bring him down.
+Based on Bryan Burrough’s book Public Enemies: America’s Greatest Crime Wave and the Birth of the FBI 1933-1934, the film Public Enemies (2009), directed by Michael Mann, depicts the legend of gangster John Dillinger and the FBI’s attempts to bring him down.

 The film adaptation stars Johnny Depp as Dillinger and Christian Bale as Agent Melvin Purvis, the man appointed by J. Edgar Hoover to take on Dillinger and his gang.
 Based on a true story, Public Enemies traces John Dillinger’s life, which has become mythological over the years.

 From a broken childhood and bank robberies to murder and prison escapes, Dillinger’s sheer audacity continues to intrigue the media and the public today.
 Perhaps this intrigue lies with the unknown.
 Despite numerous accounts and historical research, much remains uncertain: how did he pull everything off?
 How did he escape from jail twice?
 How did he evade the FBI for so long?
 And why did he do it all?